gbmhunter/blog/content/programming/languages/c-plus-plus/clocks-and-timing.md

 Each clock has a starting point (epoch) and tick rate.
 For example, a clock may have an epoch of 1 Jan, 1970 (UNIX epoch) and tick once per second.

-Note that all three are somewhat implementation/system specific (rely on OS calls).
+All three are somewhat implementation/system specific (rely on OS calls).

 The object returned from any `clock::now()` is a `time_point`.